 Homemade duck broth is an easy broth recipe made with whole duck, water, salt, onion, and spices.
-Duck broth is a richer and fattier substitute to chicken broth.
+Duck broth is a richer and fattier substitute for chicken broth.

 Homemade chicken broth is known for its flavorful taste, but what if I told you duck broth was even tastier!
 This recipe is straightforward and easy to make.